marichylaje/lastapp-challenge/README.md

 - Add more context stores, to be able to obtain "total" and other data
 - Save on cache images
 - Test contextAPI properly
+- Generate Toaster to handle errors as global component
 - Work on manifest
 - Add Dependency section on Readme
+- Move from ContextAPI to Effector to improve Performance
+- Move from CRA to Next.js to improve FCP

 ## Learn More